tigerlcl/text-classification/README.md

 ### Dataset
 Movie reviews collected from IMDb, which is a movie database where Internet users can leave their comments about movies.
 The dataset can be obtained from the following Webpage: http://ai.stanford.edu/~amaas/data/sentiment/.

+### Remarks:
+1. Involed Tech fileds: Latent Sentiment Analysis on NLP, Supervised Machine Learing, Model Optimization
+2. Three text files will be the ouput of parent ipynb file and used in the children folder: fasttext